nikboyd/axiom-lib-java/README.md

 The faces package contains a service interface definition: **ICustomerService**.
 The service interface is a central organizational element, addressing several important aspects of a service design.
-Using JAX-RS annotations, the interface defines the service endpoint mappings for the service methods, thereby providing a RESTful API supporting both JSON and XML payloads.
+Using [JAX-RS][jax-rs] annotations, the interface defines the service endpoint mappings for the service methods, thereby providing a RESTful API supporting both JSON and XML payloads.

 The service design approach serves as an example of the [Separated Interface][separated-interface] and